py5coding/py5book/reference/sketch_constrain.md

 ## Description

-Constrains a value to not exceed a maximum and minimum value.
+Restrict the input value to a specified range defined by a minimum and a maximum limit.

 ## Signatures